kinstugi/sabancidx/readme.md

-# .NET REST API Project
+# Case Study: Product Service

 This is a .NET RESTful API project for managing products and users.
 It provides endpoints for creating, retrieving, updating, and deleting products, as well as user-related functionality.